Coastal circulation on-demand forecast

 By clicking on the “Delete System” tool the system is erased.
 Note that access to results will be lost and this forecast cannot be recovered.
 Also, the delete tool is not available for deployments in the “Active” state.
 Deployments must be deactivated before they can be deleted.

 As for other actions, an acknowledgement of the deletion is provided.

 By pressing the “Print Configuration” tool the user opens a report of the forecast system’s configuration summary on a new page for printing purposes.
 This option is available as soon as the system is configured.

 Activated/submitted forecast systems present a different toolbar from those still in configuration.
 When the system is activated, it can no longer be configured, so, the “Open System” is replaced with the “View Configuration” tool which opens a modal panel presenting the forecast system’s configuration summary for reviewing purposes, along with its tools.

 This tool was developed to facilitate the creation of new deployments that only have marginal changes relative to operating ones.
 If the user presses the “Clone System” tool the service duplicates the deployed forecast system in question into a new system, still in the configuration stage.

 Cloned systems are issued an ID number that refers to the number of the one from which it was created, i.e., the original deployment; e.g. “62:57” where 62 is the ID of the new system and 57 the ID of the original deployment.

-Once the clone is created user can press its “Open“ tool, being redirected to the Configuration Assistant.
+Once the clone is created, the user can press its “Open“ tool, being redirected to the Configuration Assistant.
 Then navigate to the step(s) needing adjustments, execute the changes and press the “Change step” button which will re-validate the step and, if valid, save the changes to the step.